Healthcare in Malaysia

 Malaysia does not have a national health insurance scheme, but in 2011 the government introduced the Foreign Worker Hospitalisation and Surgical Insurance Scheme, making it compulsory for foreign workers in Malaysia to have medical insurance.
 Foreign employees are expected to cover the costs for the medical insurance coverage, which sees them getting a fixed amount of medical care each year in government hospitals.
 A number of companies are contracted to the scheme so expats have a choice when it comes to their insurance provider.

-Expats preferring private healthcare should also consider having comprehensive private medical insurance.
+Expats preferring private healthcare should also consider investing in comprehensive private medical insurance.
 International health insurance companies offer a variety of packages for the expat market in Malaysia.
 However, it is also possible to shop around in the country and local rates are available with some companies.
 It is also relatively easy to visit doctors and specialists in both Bangkok and Singapore.

 Health hazards in Malaysia